 - SIMPLE IRA – A SIMPLE IRA is very similar to a Traditional 401(k) with almost none of the administration costs.
 However, SIMPLE IRAs also have minimum requirements for employer-matching.

 - SEP IRA – SEP IRAs have the same high contribution limits as 401(k)s and contributions are tax-deductible.
 However, in a SEP, employers are required to fund contributions for every employee proportional to contributions the employer puts in their own account (as a percent of annual compensation).

 Roth vs. Traditional IRA Frequently Asked Questions (FAQs)

 If you still have questions about a Roth IRA vs. Traditional IRA, here are some of the frequently asked questions.
-If you still don’t see an answer to your question, feel free to join the discussion in the comments below or visit the Fit Small Business Forum and post your question.

 Do Roth IRAs Have Income Limits?